 The Company expenses costs relating to the exploration and evaluation of its mineral properties in the period incurred.
-In 2021, due to uncertainty surrounding the timing and collection of future refunds, the Company wrote off its IVA balances and began expensing IVA as incurred.
-Future collections of IVA will be recorded as recoveries in the period received.
+The Company pays value-added taxes ("IVA") in Mexico and due to uncertainty surrounding the timing and collection of future refunds of IVA, the Company expenses IVA as incurred.
+Collections of IVA are recorded as recoveries in the period received.
 A description of the Company's mineral interests follows: